PostHog/posthog.com/contents/newsletter/small-teams.md

 ### 1. They need to be genuinely small

-The first rule of small teams?
-They’ve got to be small – two to six people.
+Two to six people is ideal.
 More than this and you have a department, which is what we're trying to avoid.
 Less than two people and, well, you don’t have a team.

-Small teams are effectively one pizza teams, as opposed to the [two-pizza teams](https://docs.aws.amazon.com/whitepapers/latest/introduction-devops-aws/two-pizza-teams.html) idea popularized by Amazon.
+Small teams are effectively one-pizza teams, as opposed to the [two-pizza teams](https://docs.aws.amazon.com/whitepapers/latest/introduction-devops-aws/two-pizza-teams.html) idea popularized by Amazon.

-The overall goal of small teams is to own an area of the product or company and be structured like an early-stage startup.
-Sure, these small teams don't have all the functions of a startup, but their spirit and approach to work is exactly the same.
+The overall goal of small teams is to own an area of the product or company, and behave like an early-stage startup.
+They don't have all the functions of a startup, but their spirit and approach to work should be exactly the same.

-A lot of the people on our small teams are product engineers – i.e. engineers who also talk to users, and own product decisions.
-And small teams aren't just for product – our marketing team is a small team, as are customer success, and people and operations.
+A lot of the people on our small teams are [product engineers](/blog/what-is-a-product-engineer – i.e. engineers who also talk to users, and own product decisions.
+And small teams aren't just for product – our Marketing Team is a small team, as are Customer Success, and People & Operations.

 This startup-made-of-startups structure minimizes the number of centralized processes and the need for lots of layers of management.
 It biases to [the maker’s schedule](https://www.paulgraham.com/makersschedule.html) – and makers get shit done.